mageddo/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 Explaining:

-`--network host`: Running on host mode make it possible to DPS use host network interface addresses to bind the DNS server, this way all containers will have access to DPS address and use DPS features as a DNS server.
+`--network host`: Running on host mode make it possible to DPS bind the DNS server port to the host network interface, this way all containers will have access to DPS address and use DPS features.
 If you don't want to use that option then you can consider use [DPS Network feature][2].

-`/var/run/docker.sock`: Docker socket, so DPS can query about the running containers and solve their IP when asked.
+`/var/run/docker.sock`: Docker socket, so DPS can query the running containers and solve their IP when asked.

 `/etc/systemd/:/host/etc/systemd` / `/etc/:/host/etc`: Depending on your distro you may are using system-resolved or vanila resolv.conf to configure available DNS Servers, DPS will look at both and choose the best to be configured.